uupadhyaya/WRF/README.md

 export PATH=$IOAPIv/Linux2_x86_64gfort/bin:$PATH

 # WRF
-Installation and configuration of WRF version 3.9 and WRF-Chem 3.9 with KPP in OpenSUSE Leap 42.2
+> Installation and configuration of WRF version 3.9 and WRF-Chem 3.9 with KPP in OpenSUSE Leap 42.2 without the use of Modules

 ## Installation of WRFv 3.9